mofukeng/git-basic-exercise/README.md

-i am redoing this project
+i hope i will get it right this time